9 Things Your Parents Taught You About Replacement Double Glazing Windows

 If you have a double glazed window that has become foggy, misty or hazy, this is an early sign that the seal has failed.
 It's also a sign that the glass has lost its insulation value and could lead to draughts and condensation.
 In addition, the gap around the edges of your windows can allow water to enter and damage your wall or plaster.
 This can also be a serious fire risk.

-If the glass in your double glazing has turned blurred, it is important to repair it as soon as possible as it is an issue of safety.
-Additionally, it could be costing you more in energy bills than you need to because of the loss of insulation.
+If the glass in your double glazing has become blurred, it is important to repair it as soon as possible as it is an issue of safety.
+It may also cost you more in energy bills due to the loss in insulation.

-Premature seal failure is a clear sign of a defective product, so be sure to check your warranty for coverage.
-Some manufacturers offer a prorated warranty that is based on the age of the window.
+Premature seal failure is a clear indication of a defective product so be sure to check your warranty for coverage.
+Some manufacturers offer a prorated guarantee, based on the age of the window.
 This could be something to consider.